 In your first therapy session your therapist will want to find out from you how you are at the moment, and give you a standard set of questions (commonly referred to as the measures, or IAPT standard data set) to establish where you are starting from.
 These are explained in more detail below.
-This is also the time to talk about what you want to get out of your sessions, and how you will best work together - for example, times and dates, and whether the therapy will be face to face or by phone.
-They will also explain the rules that they work under such as confidentiality and how they keep their notes, and communicate with your GP.
-In order to see people as quickly as possible and keep waiting times down, all of our therapist will need to close cases if you do not attend 2 sessions without notice, or giving us very short notice.
+This is also the time to talk about what you want to get out of your sessions, and how you will best work together - for example, times and dates, and whether the therapy will be face-to-face or by phone.
+They will also explain the rules that they work under such as confidentiality and how they keep their notes and communicate with your GP.
+In order to see people as quickly as possible and keep waiting times down, all of our therapists will need to close cases if you do not attend two sessions without notice, or giving us very short notice.
 If you have special circumstances, this can be discussed with your therapist (such as working shifts), but in general, for therapy to work, you need to be able to commit to coming every week or two for a period of a few months.

 You may decide, after this session, that you do not wish to continue, or to work with that particular therapist.
 This is fine, and you are free to leave whenever you wish.
 However, it can be helpful to talk about why this is, if you can.
 Your therapist may be able to refer you to a service that would be more suitable for what you want.
 If you do not want to continue, and do not want to discuss this with your therapist, you can call our office and speak to a member of the admin team, who will be able to help with this.
 This is your therapy, and it is important that you feel comfortable with your therapist, so if for some reason you don't, please tell us.

-Our therapist work with clients in many different ways, and will probably explain their way of working with you.
+Our therapists work with clients in many different ways, and will probably explain their way of working with you.
 More information on this is available in the 'what type of therapy might I have' tab.
 You can always ask questions - in fact, the more the better!
-If you want to ask about how that therapist works, their experience or qualifications and whether they have worked with a problem like yours before, you are always welcome to do so..
+If you want to ask about how that therapist works, their experience or qualifications and whether they have worked with a problem like yours before, you are always welcome to do so.
 Our staff are all trained to expect and welcome questions like this.

-Your therapy is very personal, and will involve talking abut things that are painful and difficult, or make difficult decisions, so you may feel worse before you feel better.
+Your therapy is very personal, and will involve talking abut things that are painful and difficult, or making difficult decisions, so you may feel worse before you feel better.
 This is normal, and is nothing to be afraid of.
 However, if you really feel this is not working for you, you should talk to your therapist about ending your therapy, or referral to another service.

 Please be aware that prior to attending one of our groups you will need to refer to our service and attend a short initial assessment.
 Please call 0300 123 0542 or visit our self referral page for more information.